MetaLoc: Learning to Learn Wireless Localization: The Proposed System

 \subsection{Centralized MetaLoc Paradigm}

-A MetaLoc centralized paradigm is designed based on the vanilla MAML algorithm~\cite{finn2017model}, the data collected from historical environments are used for the meta-training stage to obtain the meta-parameters, regardless of the environmental differences.
-In the following, we will give detailed introduction of the centralized paradigm of MetaLoc, involving the meta-training stage and the meta-test stage.
+The centralized paradigm of MetaLoc is built upon the foundation of the vanilla MAML algorithm~\cite{finn2017model}.
+In this paradigm, data from various historical environments are collectively employed during the meta-training stage to learn the meta-parameters.